 PL-245 Chinese Philosophy (Spring; Even Years; 4.00 Credits; CA,H,I) The course will focus on the mainstream of the development of Chinese philosophy in the past two thousand years, namely, classical Confucianism and Taoism. prerequisites: Sophomore, Junior, or Senior standing.

 PL-250 Science and Human Values (Either Semester; Variable; 3.00 Credits; H) This course examines the reciprocal influence between science and social values, from the perspective of the humanities.
 It asks, " What good is science? " Through selected readings and discussion, students consider how everyday life is shaped by scientific innovation and technology, just as society provides a framework of cultural values for science.

-PL-260 Introduction to Philosophy of Science (Spring; Even Years; 3.00 Credits; H) Lays out some central philosophical problems raised by natural sciences.
+PL-260 Introduction to Philosophy of Science (Spring; Odd Years; 3.00 Credits; H) Lays out some central philosophical problems raised by natural sciences.
 The possible topics to be discussed: Is science rational and objective?
 Does science really make progress?
 If so, in what sense?
 How to distinguish science from pseudo- science.
 Is science superior knowledge to other types?
 What is a good scientific explanation?
 Could we ever know about unobservable physical entities and events?
 Is it ever legitimate to regard a scientific theory as true?